Custom Inference Engines

 podman build -t my-custom-engine .

-Creating the Engine in Chariot
+Creating the Inference Engine in Chariot

-After you have created the engine image, you will need to upload it to your container repository.
+After you have created the Inference Engine image, you will need to upload it to your container repository.
 Keep in mind that, depending on where you are using Chariot, you may need to ask an administrator for help uploading the image to an internal repository.
 Once it's uploaded, you should have a URI for the image that you can use to register it with Chariot.

 from chariot.client import connect